rieckpil/progmot/content/post/one-year-course-release.md

 A short note about my background: On [my main blog](https://rieckpil.de/), I'm creating content about Java, Testing, Spring Boot, and AWS.
 In August 2020, I launched the Masterclass as my first paid online course.
 This online course is an in-depth resource on deploying Spring Boot applications with more confidence.
 The course showcases various recipes, tips & tricks, and best practices for testing real-world Spring Boot applications.

 _**Disclaimer**: Figuring out which tools to use for such a project was quite an effort.
 Especially as I started from scratch.
 I spent various evenings screaming at my misbehaving checkout setup.
 I'll reference the hardware, tools, and software I'm actively using at multiple places in this article.
 The marked links (*) are affiliate links.
-I paid the price (mostly time) to figure out this lightweight course selling setup - so you don't have to.
-I get a small cut if you buy them via one of these links._
+I paid the price (mostly time) to figure out this lightweight course selling setup - so you don't have to._

 Let's get started.